• Skip to primary navigation

 Catamus would sit directly behind me in the kitchen as I cooked, swishing his tail underfoot, and getting incensed when I'd inevitably step on it.
 He would walk around my desk as I wrote, knocking things over with his long, curly tail, which seemed to have a mind of its own.
 He only wanted to sit on my lap when I was typing on my lap keyboard, which he would step on.
 And he would try to lick whatever I was shooting, often photobombing shots in the process.

-As I wrote posts (and later, my coobbook) late at night, he would make biscuits on the back of the couch next to my desk before settling in for a snooze, lending moral support during those long hours.
+As I wrote posts (and later, my cookbook) late at night, he would make biscuits on the back of the couch next to my desk before settling in for a snooze, lending moral support during those long hours.

 Catamus would sit at the table with us at mealtimes.
 We learned that he liked odd foods such as oatmeal, popcorn, roasted broccoli, feta cheese, and padron pepper stems.
 He had a special fondness for almonds in all forms, particularly almond butter and any recipes made with almond flour.